• Home

 Click here to donate - and thank you!

-The Little Rascals - The First Seven Years (1930)
+Our Gang / The Little Rascals - The First Seven Years (1930)

-The Little Rascals movie The First Seven Years is another of the early "talkie" films in the series, with most of the movie filmed outdoors.
+The Our Gang / The Little Rascals movie The First Seven Years is another of the early "talkie" films in the series, with most of the movie filmed outdoors.
 This time, the filming location was the Palms neighborhood of Los Angeles.

 Back in 1930 when this movie was made, the Palms had a very small town look about it.
 Single family homes with beautiful lawns lined the tree-lined streets.
 Then, in the 1950s, the City of Los Angeles rezoned the Palms neighborhood for "multi-family units" which meant that one by one, the beautiful homes dating back to the early 1900s were demolished and in their place, architecturally uninspiring apartment buildings took their place.

-The then and now filming location photo above shows Mary Ann on the front lawn of 3415 Mentone Avenue.
+The then and now filming location photo above shows Mary Ann on location on the front lawn of 3415 Mentone Avenue.
 Today, the lawn has been paved over as part of the parking lot for the apartment building (built in 1968) that now occupies the site.
 The tree seen in this movie was cut down in the 1970s.
 The small patch of grass visible near the center of the photo is where the tree used to stand.

-A small donation (starting at just $6) gets you access to view the complete filming locations documentary video in The Little Rascals Movie Locations Videos section of the site by clicking here, plus all of the movie locations then and now photos from this film on Page 4 of The Little Rascals Movie Locations Photo Galleries by clicking here.
+A small donation (starting at just $6) gets you access to view the complete filming locations documentary video in The Little Rascals Movie Locations Videos section of the site by clicking here and scrolling down the page a bit: Our Gang / The Little Rascals - The First Seven Years - Filming Locations Video

 Your small donation also gets you access to ALL of the filming location documentary videos and photo galleries here on the site.